stanford-rc/www.sherlock.stanford.edu/src/docs/storage/index.md

     !!! note "Apparent size vs. disk usage"

         By default, `du` and `ncdu` report **disk usage**, which is the actual space allocated on disk.
-On some file systems, there could be some difference with the real size of your files, because of block allocation overhead.
-Data reported by `sh_quota` is based on real block usage on the file system.
+On some filesystems, there could be some difference with the real size of your files, because of block allocation overhead.
+Data reported by `sh_quota` is based on real block usage on the filesystem.

         To see the actual logical size of your files (i.e. what you would transfer or back up), you can use the `--apparent-size` flag: